Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 Peroxisomal β-oxidation is the main mechanism for the degradation of fatty acids in plants and yeasts such as Saccharomyces cerevisiae, and a process that is mechanistically similar occurs in bacteria but by an enzyme cycle in the cytosol.

-In Escherichia coli, the four reactions of the β-oxidation cycle are carried out by three proteins - FadE, FadB and FadA; FadE is an acyl-CoA dehydrogenase responsible for the first oxidative step of the cycle.
-On the other hand, cyanobacteria appear to lack a β-oxidation pathway, and they may remove excess by producing a range of unusual secondary metabolites into which fatty acids are incorporated.
+In Escherichia coli, the four reactions of the β-oxidation cycle are carried out by three proteins - FadE, FadB and FadA; FadE is an acyl-CoA dehydrogenase responsible for the first oxidative step of the cycle, FadB is an enoyl-CoA hydratase with dehydrogenase activity that inserts a 3-hydroxyl before converting it to the 3-oxo product, while FadA is the 3-ketoacyl-CoA thiolase that catalyses the last step of the β-oxidation cycle.
+As in eukaryotes, further enzymes are necessary for oxidation of unsaturated and methyl-branched fatty acids.
+Cyanobacteria appear to lack a β-oxidation pathway, and they may remove excess by producing a range of unusual secondary metabolites into which fatty acids are incorporated.

 8. Analysis